annp0/AnRegex/readme.md

 ```
 re.match(text)
 ```
 where `text` is the target string.
+This function will traverse the NFA via breadth first search with queues.

 ## Conversion from regex to NFA